Ibexian/scifi-nn/notes.md

 To avoid needlessly running the training with a `NaN` value for loss Keras has a nice helper function you can bind as a callback to `model.fit` called `TerminateOnNaN` which saves the model and stops training if the loss becomes `NaN`.

-But, just stopping my training isn't the goal - so I changed the optimization method (adadelta -> adam -> rmsprop), activation methods (softmax -> relu -> both), the batch size (140 -> 30 -> 50), the step size (20 -> 128), the ammount of data normalization (0 -> 3 -> 1) and in the end found a combination that got passed the 35% accuracy mark (without NaN for the loss).
+But, just stopping my training isn't the goal - so I changed the optimization method (adadelta -> adam -> rmsprop), activation methods (softmax -> relu -> both), the batch size (140 -> 30 -> 50), the step size (20 -> 128), the ammount of data normalization (0 -> 3 -> 1) and in the end found a combination that got past the 35% accuracy mark (without NaN for the loss).
 Each data set can be a bit different, so these might require some adjustment for other text data.

 It seems the NaN issue is some combination of the learning rate, the batch size, and the momentum (determined by the optimization method) - I can decrease the learning rate or increase the batch size as the epoch increases in order to avoid getting NaN.
 Momentum trains faster, but can also lead to "hill climbs" where the loss rate increases rather than decreases.